salif/linkita/README.md

 - [Rratic's blog](https://github.com/Rratic/rratic.github.io)

 If your blog is using Linkita and is open source, feel free to create a pull request to add it to this list.

-## Other Zola themes

-Linkita is one of several Zola themes I maintain.
-Other themes include:

-- [Tukan](https://codeberg.org/salif/tukan) – Fork of zola-blog-theme, inspired by the Toucan theme.